 Some people have gone as far as trying to investigate who Josh Owners is, even posting some private information online.
 This is not the person you are looking for, because he doesn’t exist!

 Tim Atkinson has launched numerous similar products in the past including Cash Machines 2, Automated Income App, and Make Money with Meghan.
-Those are just a few, and there are many more that are no longer available or I just haven’t had time to review.
+Most are defunct now.

 It’s an entertaining story about a father that’s going to lose his son to leukemia.
-A billionaire (played by our man “Josh Owens) steps in to teaches the father to make thousands of dollars in just one night, saving the boy.
+A billionaire (played by our man “Josh Owens”) steps in to teach the father how to make thousands of dollars in just one night, saving the boy.